What Net Payments is (and is not)

 x402 (the payment wire) moves the funds on-chain.
 Net signs the facts around them: who the provider is, what a capability costs, whether a payment verified and to what depth, what spend policy allowed, and what was billed.

-This is the load-bearing half of the positioning.
 Net Payments does not:

 - custody funds — no wallet, no balance, no escrow;